scoskey/m503/homework.md

 ### Take-home Quiz 1

 **Instructions** (a) You may not consult with any other person.
-Your work must be *completely your own*. (b) You may use only methods *we learned in our class*.
-If you solve a problem using another method that is formally correct but which we have not covered, you may not receive full credit for it. (c) You may refer to your notes and class materials freely.
-If you use any outside resources, you must provide citations.
+Your work must be *completely your own*. (b) You may refer to class notes and materials freely. (c) If you use any outside resources, please provide citations. (d) To receive full credit, use only the methods *we learned in our class*. (e) To receive full credit, please show all work.

 1. Please copy the following, and sign your name: "My solutions are my own original work.
 I completed the exam without the use of any other person as a resource.
 I followed Boise State University's policies on academic integrity."
 2. Consider the vectors $u=(1+i,-2+i)$ and $v=(5-i,-1+8i)$ in $C^2$.
 Decide whether $v$ is a scalar multiple of $u$.
 Explain your answer.